nuodb/nuodb-sidecar/README.md

 ### Development environment

-To develop and test the tools localy, follow below steps.
+To develop and test the tools locally, follow below steps.

-- Create Python virtual environment with IDE or by running:
+- Create Python virtual environment with an IDE or by running:

 ```sh
 python3 -m venv .venv